dokieli logodokieli

 Embed Data

-The user can embed and update supplemental data to be stored with the article using RDF syntaxes such as Turtle, JSON-LD, and TriG.
+Enables embedding and updating supplemental data to be stored with the article using RDF syntaxes such as Turtle, JSON-LD, and TriG.

 Views

-The dokieli menu will list primary and alternate stylesheets that are detected in HTML.
-Native is always available and it will essentially disable all other stylesheets, thereby user-agent's default stylesheets are gets applied.
-When a view is selected, eg. Basic (which happens to be the one that is used on this article as primary), it becomes the primary stylesheet, and the rest of the stylesheets become alternate and disabled.
+The dokieli menu lists primary and alternate stylesheets that are detected in the HTML.
+Native is always available and disables all other stylesheets, allowing the user agent’s default styles to apply.
+When a view is selected—e.g., Basic (which is the current primary stylesheet for this article)—it becomes the primary stylesheet, while the others are set as alternate and disabled.

-The user can view a graph visualisation of the document's underlying machine-readable semantics (RDFa).
-The view lists the resources that are in the view, number of statements, number of unique nodes, creator, license, and legend.
-The visualisation can be exported to an SVG.
+Displays a graph visualisation of the document's underlying semantics, including a list of resources, the number of statements, unique nodes, creator, license, and a legend.
+The visualisation can be exported as an SVG.

 List of Stuff

-Options to generate and include various content such as:
+Options to generate and include various types of content, such as:

 Contents